Support for scientific

 Inselberg

-The Inselberg site is named after a granite geological granite hill close to the site.
-This site is the furthest removed from human activity.
-It is ideally suited to the study of plant and animal communities of plateau and high-relief forests.
-The camp can accommodate 25 people.
+The Inselberg site is named after a nearby granitic geological hill.
+This site is the most remote from human activity.
+It is suitable for studying the plant and animal communities of plateau and high-relief forests.
+The camp can accommodate up to 25 people.

 Pararé

 The Pararé site is located near the Arataye River.
 It is ideal for the physical and biological study of rivers and riparian forests.
-The camp can accommodate 20 people.
+The camp can accommodate up to 20 people.